 Trustees should model best practice in relation to:

-OI UK will encourage the person reporting incident to be frank, and write a clear statement of what is reported.
-OI UK will ask for their consent to share information but must share the report even without consent, if safeguarding issue warrants it.
-Similarly OI UK will not promise confidentiality if safeguarding issue.
-This report will be immediately escalated to the designated Safeguarding Lead
+OIUK will encourage the person reporting the incident to write a clear and frank statement of the concern.
+OIUK will ask for their consent to share information, but will be obliged to share the report even without consent if the safeguarding issue warrants it.
+Similarly, OIUK will not promise confidentiality if the safeguarding issue requires disclosure.
+This report will be immediately escalated to the designated Safeguarding Lead.

 Ensuring patient/volunteer safety is the primary consideration – the Safeguarding Lead will consider the situation and take appropriate steps to ensure immediate patient safety.
 E.g. remove person from clinical environment.